shogerr/bluprntr/README.md

 BluPrntr
 ========

-A Chrome extension to save your Bluprint classes while you watch!
+A Chrome extension (and local server) to save your Bluprint classes while you watch!

 Requirements
 ------------